Women's Tennis Association Makes Sexist

 Twitter users also rightly pointed out that no poll ranking male players' style existed.
 "Please tweet a link to the tweet asking the same of the chaps' outfits..." one wrote.

-Wimbledon is already under fire this year after an analysis of court schedules showed the organizers favor male players, The Guardian reports.
-This gendered favoritism is all too common in sports, but is especially virulent in ones like tennis, where high-status players like Serena Williams are routinely devalued.
+Wimbledon is already under fire this year after an analysis of court schedules showed the organisers favour male players, The Guardian reports.
+This gendered favouritism is all too common in sports, but is especially virulent in ones like tennis, where high-status players like Serena Williams are routinely devalued.
 Case in point: In 2015, an Australian Open announcer asked Williams and fellow female player Eugenie Bouchard to "give us a twirl" after winning their respective matches.
 And don't even get us started on that whole John McEnroe thing.

 Moral of the story?